 Football isn’t always about winning or losing but making the most with what you have around you and stepping up to the plate when needed.
 Ian ‘Rhino’ Collis returned after time away from the club and we handed him the most daunting challenge.
-Rhino’s passion and love for the game shone through and he managed to get his team against all odds to be competitive each week.
+Rhino’s passion and love for the game shone through and he managed to get his team against all odds to be competitive most weeks.
 Isaac & Wally Al Ruby joined the Bulls for the first time in 2020 and they quickly embraced our culture.
 They didn’t have the numbers for a team in Round 1 and by the end of the season had defeated the team that made the grand final and defeated another side that cost them a spot.
 If the season went another two weeks they would have been there.
 Ray Alaeddine (U5/B) and Khalil Ismail (U6) stepped up to be coaches after Round 1.
 Marlon Saisoa’a ensured the second U9 side off the ground.
 Chady Salamah at very short notice took on the no.1 team in the Under 13’s and only need another 1-2 weeks where that team would have won the premiership.

 I can’t thank Stan Hetaraka and Matilda Faker enough for the Girls U16 team and ensuring they got to play a game of football every week.
 The U16 Girls team above all other teams showed what it means to represent the Bankstown Bulls, never gave up and forever winners in my eyes.